Mapping the Structure of Oxygen-Doped Wurtzite Aluminum Nitride Coatings From Ab Initio Random Structure Search and Experiments: Experimental and Computational Procedure

 The number of possible configurations for such a super cell can be calculated by a simple combinatorial approach

-where $N$ is the total number of the anionic and cationic lattice positions and $n$ is the number of O atoms, while $n/3$ is the number of V$_{\rm Al}$.
+where $N_{\rm N}$ is the total number of the nitrogen atoms in the lattice, $N_{\rm Al}$ the number of aluminum atoms, $n_{\rm O}$ is the number of substituional O atoms and $n_{\rm V}$ is the number of V$_{\rm Al}$ (which is defined as $n_{\rm O}/3$).
 Clearly, even for a small O concentration, a very large number of configurations exist.
-For example, the number of configurations that one can trivially generate by replacing 3 distinct N atoms out of the initial 96, with the simultaneous removal of an aluminum atom is 13,716,480.
-Eq.\,\ref{eq:eq1} further allows the calculation of the configurational entropy of mixing as $\Delta S_{\rm conf}=k_{\rm B}\ln(\Omega)$\footnote{This is just an approximation of the real mixing entropy, since all the microstates corresponding to fluctuations around the ideal lattice are missing in the counting introduced with Eq.~\ref{eq:eq1}.}, a quantity which needs to be considered when analyzing the thermodynmics stability of the system~\cite{25}.
+For example, the number of configurations that one can trivially generate by replacing 21 distinct N atoms with O out of the initial 96, and removing 7 Al atoms is 9.33 $10^{30}$.
+Eq.\,\ref{eq:eq1} further allows the calculation of the configurational entropy of mixing as $\Delta S_{\rm conf}=k_{\rm B}\ln(\Omega)$, a quantity which needs to be considered when analyzing the thermodynmics stability of the system~\cite{25}.
 DFT modeling all possible microstates is clearly beyond to dates computational possibilities.
 However, from earlier work~\cite{11} we learned that properties such as the lattice dimensions (and thus also other relevant system parameters) critically depend on the selected microstates.
 Thus, the selection of these must be performed without introducing artifacts arising from an arbitrary human-based selection of geometries.